nwchemgit/nwchem-wiki/ZMATRIX----Z-matrix-input.md

    ...
 ```
 Each line contains the name of a variable followed by its value.
 As with
-the VARIABLES directive, an equals sign (=) can be included between the
+the `VARIABLES` directive, an equals sign (=) can be included between the
 symbol and its value.

-The end of the Z-matrix input using the compound ZMATRIX directive is
+The end of the Z-matrix input using the compound `ZMATRIX` directive is
-signaled by a line containing either END or ZEND, following all input
+signaled by a line containing either `END` or `ZEND`, following all input
 for the directive itself and its associated optional directives.

 A simple example is presented for water.
 All Z-matrix parameters are